cirocosta/estaleiro/docs/talk/README.md

 ```

 That backend infrastructure leverages those exact same three concepts that we talked
-before when we were creating the primitive image builder - using containers that
+about before when we were creating the primitive image builder:
-run on top of snapshots to mutate their state and advance in the creation of a
-final container image -, that is:

 1. creating a container from a given image